lgozasht/TE-compartmentalization/README.md

 # TE-compartmentalization

-This repository contains the code associated with Gozashti and Corbett-Detig's **Universal signatures of transposable element compartmentalization across eukaryotic genes**.
+This repository contains the code associated with **Universal signatures of transposable element compartmentalization across eukaryotic genes**.

 ## TE-compartmentalization pipeline